DPDR – Depersonalization Derealization Disorder Meaning, Symptoms, Test & Recovery

 - Do you drink alcohol or use recreational drugs?

-In addition to psychotherapy, there are a few strategies that can help keep you grounded and/or bring you back to reality when you’re experiencing symptoms of DPDR.
+In addition to psychotherapy, a few strategies, DPDR medication, and meds for depersonalization can help keep you grounded and bring you back to reality when experiencing symptoms of DPDR.

 - Pinch the skin on the back of your hand.

-- Use temperature to shift your focus; place something really cold or really warm (but not too hot) in your hand.
+- Use temperature to shift your focus; place something cold or warm (but not too hot) in your hand.

 - Look around the room and count or name the items you see.